Quote Searching has shifted at Google with an Updated Continuation Patent

 storing, in a database, the quote, and an association of the quote to the subject entities and to the user being the author; after storing the quote and the association: receiving, from the user, a search query; parsing the search query to identify that the search query requests one or more quotes by the user about one or more of the subject entities; identifying, from the database and responsive to the search query, a set of quotes by the user corresponding to the one or more of the subject entities, the set of quotes including the quote; selecting the quote from the quotes of the set based at least in part on the recency of each quote; and transmitting, in response to the search query, information for presenting the selected quote to the user via the client device or an additional client device of the user.

-If you want to read about how this patent was originally intended to work, I wrote about the original granted patent that was granted in 2017.
+If you want to read about how this patent was originally intended to work, I wrote about the original granted patent from 2017 (link above).
 The continuation patent was granted last spring.
-The first version tells us about finding quotes looking at knowledge graph entries.
+The first version tells us about quote searching by looking at knowledge graph entries.

-Mentions of a “knowledge graph” were removed from the newer claim.
+Mentions of a “knowledge graph” were removed from the newer patent’s claims.
 It also says it is looking for audio content, and performing analysis on audio content to collect quotes from entities.

 What this update tells me is that Google is relying less on finding quote information from knowledge base sources.